Brazil's sliding stock market makes M&A targets - NewsBreak

 Brazil's sliding stock market makes M&A targets

-SAO PAULO (Reuters) - A frenzy of talks for mergers and acquisitions has caught some Brazilian bankers off-guard in the early weeks of 2022.
+SAO PAULO, Jan 24 (Reuters) - A frenzy of talks for mergers and acquisitions has caught some Brazilian bankers off-guard in the early weeks of 2022.

 With the economy in recession, inflation in double digits and a polarizing election looming, a sliding stock market has made many companies into easier targets for takeovers, they say.